nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/stream-endpoint.md

 ### Response

 If successful, returns a JSON representation of all streams.
+This endpoint requires the `metrics.streams.enabled=true`.

 ### Status Codes

 - 200 _OK_ - Success.
+- 403 _FORBIDDEN_ - Stream metrics is not activated.

 ### Sample